puzan/obsidian-things-link/README.md

 - Tasks are created in Things Inbox for easy organization
 - Preserves original line content as task title

+### Link Types

+- Two types of links supported for bidirectional linking:
+  - Standard Obsidian links (default)
+  - ID-based links (requires [ID Link](https://github.com/puzan/obsidian-id-link) plugin)
+- Automatic fallback to standard Obsidian links if:
+  - ID Link plugin is not installed
+  - No ID found in the note

 ### Commands

 - `Create Things Project` - Creates a new Things project from the current note
 - `Create Things Task` - Creates a new Things task from the current line

+## Settings

+### Base Settings

+- **Link place** - Choose where to add Things links:
+  - After first heading
+  - In frontmatter as "things" property
+- **Link type** - Choose what type of links to use:
+  - Obsidian link - Standard Obsidian links
+  - ID link - Links based on unique IDs (requires ID Link plugin)

+### Project Title Sources

+Configure the order of sources used to determine the project title in Things:
+- First H1 heading in the note
+- First alias from frontmatter
+- Note filename

+The first available source from the list will be used.
+If no sources are available, the file name will be used as a fallback.

 ## Development